guardian/prbuilds/README.md

 The Queue-based architecture was chosen because it means the system can be scaled up from a single builde instance to many, and ensures that the workload persists if something goes wrong.

+## Cloud Deployment

+* CloudFormation template included
+    * Parameters specify GitHub credentials and Queue name
+* Instances clone down this repo and run the install script
+* To update software, kill all the instances and let new ones launch
+    * This should not cause lost work since the Queue will persist

 ## Ongoing work

 * Scala rewrite for RiffRaff deployability